ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 fresh Evidence from an Attester, but also trusted Endorsements and Reference Values from Endorsers and Reference Value Providers, such as manufacturers, distributors, or device owners.
-This document specifies the information elements for conveying Endorsements and Reference Values in CBOR format.
+This document specifies the information elements for representing Endorsements and Reference Values in CBOR format.

 --- middle